LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

-We thus obtain a function $\hat{f}$ on $\mathbb{Z}^d$ which we shall call the Fourier series of $f$ and a continuous linear function which we shall denote as in the euclidean case:
+We thus obtain a function $\hat{f}$ on $\mathbb{Z}^d$ which we shall call the Fourier series of $f$ and a continuous linear function which we shall denote as in the Euclidean case:

 <div>